The Making of a Cakravatin Empire

 Tracing through remnants of ancient civilization, evidences show that many parts of the world had been once a center of the human cultural center.
 It is the place where cultural development was taking hold and revolutionized itself across the world (Nagadvipa: The Meru Culture: The Spreading of the Meru Culture).
-Since its start-up, the epicenter of the Meru Culture evolved around the mount Himalaya and its traces could be detected around its path.
-Formed by consorting kingdoms in an association that facilitates common interests, the epicenter was also known as the Middle Kingdom of the Cakraravatin Empire.
+Since its start-up, the epicenter of the Meru culture evolved itself around the mount Himalayas and its traces could be detected along its path.
+Formed by consorting kingdoms in an association that promotes common interests, the epicenter was also known as the Middle Kingdom of the Cakraravatin Empire.
 For instances, China and India were retaining their legacies as Middle-Kingdoms because they were once the center of a Cakravatin Empire.
 The first Middle Kingdom to be located in Southeast Asia, as known in history of mankind, was obviously Angkor.
-In the ancient past, there were indications that the legendary Hiong-wang of the Chinese texts was also formed as a Cakravatin Empire that started at Yunnan and spread over the whole of Indochina.
+In the ancient past, there was indication that the legendary Xiang Sean of the Chinese texts was also formed as a Cakravatin Empire that started at Yunnan and spread over the whole of Indochina and the southern part of the Chinese continent.
 However the geographical locality placed its late Middle Kingdom at Jinnan, more in the Chinese continent than in Southeast Asia.
-Evidences show that Angkor owed many of its legacies to the Hiong-wang kingdom as well as previous Cakravatin Empires of the world.
-Being the last of its kind, Angkor inherited many aspects of its predescessors.
-Following the Cakravatin tradition of reproducing itself, Angkor was built on a blueprint of past legacies very much preserved through out the Meru development.
-Through inheritance, many aspects of Angkor could be related to its predecessors of ancient or recent past.
+Evidences show that Angkor owed many of its legacies to the Hiong-Wang kingdom as well as to other previous Cakravatin Empires of the world.
+Being the last of its kind, Angkor inherited many aspects of its predecessors and following the Cakravatin tradition of reproducing itself, Angkor was built on a blueprint of past legacies very much preserved through out the Meru development.
+Through inheritance, many aspects of its infrastructure could be linked to its predecessors of ancient or recent past.
 Due to its recent existence, Angkor left fairly amount of historical data behind that allows us to compile a comprehensive understanding of its civilization.
-The knowledge allows us to trace back other ancient great civilizations known to be in connection with the Meru Culture.
-Adding to its rich heritage, Angkor was formed after the emergence of Buddhism that played important part in its foundation.
+The knowledge allows us to trace back to other ancient great civilizations known to be in connection with the Meru Culture.
+Adding to its rich heritage, Angkor was moreover formed after the emergence of Buddhism that played important part in its foundation.

-Documenting the Angkorian Empire
+Documenting the Angkorean Empire

-Starting from the formation of Nokor Khmer at Prey Nokor, inscriptions were by far the main records, left fairly intact from bad weather and human's destruction.
+Starting from the formation of Nokor Khmer at Prey Nokor, stone inscriptions were by far the main records, left fairly intact from bad weather and human's destruction.
 Many were erected, but only a few were dedicated to provide historical records during the formation of Angkor.
-The inscription of Sdok kak Thom, for instance, is the most valuable of all (Le Cambodge: Le Temple de Sdok Kak Thom, Aymonier, p.
-248).
-Besides providing a continuous chronology of the Angkorian monarchs since the formation of Angkor, it provides information on how the court was conducted.
-Other inscriptions were more or less important in providing additional data, but none provide a complete picture of the Angkorian court from it formation to the reign of Rajendravaramn.
-From deliberate studies, scholars were able to draw out important events that became the back-bone of modern history of Angkor.
+The inscription of Baksei-Cham-Krong was carved on the piers of the tower at Baksei-Cham-Krong that gives its reference name (JA t.
+XIII serie X: L'inscription de Baksei Chamkron, George Coedes).
+It gives the genealogy of the famous Angkorean dynasty, Originated from king Kaundinya and the Nagi Princess, to king Rajendravarman who was probably the sponsor of the inscription.
+On the other hand, the inscription of Sdok-Kak-Thom is more valuable in providing historical data concerning the Angkorean court and its tradition and culture (ISKT, pp. 248-277).
+Besides providing a continuous chronology of the Angkorean monarchs since the formation of Angkor, it provides information on how the court was conducted.
+Other inscriptions were more or less important in providing additional information, but none provide a complete picture of the Angkorean court from it formation like the two inscriptions already mentioned.
+From deliberate studies, scholars were able to draw out important events that became the backbone of modern history of Angkor.
 Besides inscriptions, many information of Angkor could also be found in Chinese records.
 This is due to the fact that Angkor, as a Cakravatin Empire, had close relationship with China.
 With the help of Chinese records, a comprehensive history of Angkor came out to light.
-However, missing links are expected as both Khmer inscriptions and Chinese recorded were meant to be only court's records and for most of the time were not written as historical data.
+However, missing critical information is to be expected as both Khmer inscriptions and Chinese texts were meant to be only court's records and for most of the time were not written as historical records.
 To connect these events together, scholars had to develop theirs own theories to patch-up the holes.
 Without having to go through local sources, mistakes were made due to misconceptions.
-The availability of these historical records was moreover contributing to the shortfall as not many versions were left.
-Even though there were evidence of records on light material that might contains more detail historical information to be existed, none of these records survive until today (The Sri Vijaya Connection: The Angkorian Empire under the Mahidhara court: The origin of Suryavarman I).
-So far only oral versions were left to be collected and compiled by monks and were deposited in Buddhists temple.
-Still, these chronicles were not much credible to Western scholars because, as we shall argue, contain oddities that counld not be apprehended by western standard.
+The availability of local historical records was moreover contributing to the shortfal, as not many versions were left.
+Even though there were evidence of records written on light material that might contain more detail historical information, none of them survived until today (The Sri Vijaya Connection: The Angkorean Empire under the Mahidhara court: The origin of Suryavarman I).
+So far only oral versions were left to be collected and compiled by monks and were deposited in Buddhists temples.
+Still, these chronicles were not much credible to western scholars because they contain oddities that could not be apprehended by western standard.

 THE DEVA DYNASTY